Fiery exchanges in the first televised leaders debate of Irish general election

 He added that they would not go into government with Fine Gael, accusing them of having “incinerated people’s money through waste” or the Greens, due to “the damage that’s been done to rural Ireland in terms of the pressure put on farmers”.

-He also called Fianna Fail an “empty hollow husk” and said of Sinn Fein “we don’t know what they stand for”.
+He also called Fianna Fail an “empty hollow husk” and said that they would be “easier to direct” in the government.

+Asked about the remarks after the debate, Mr Martin called them “arrogant and insulting”, adding: “Well, he won’t be directing anybody – I can tell you that now.”

 Michael Collins said Independent Ireland would not whip its TDs on moral issues, but they would be on a programme for government, and they would not rule out any party.